 Walking through your local supermarket, scanning the aisles for items on your shopping list, a plethora of confusing buzzwords are thrown at you.

 Organic.
 Natural.
 Non-GMO.
 Gluten-free.
+Fair trade certified, and the list goes on.
 Grocery shopping clearly isn’t as easy as it used to be!

 To make educated buying decisions, it’s critical to understand what these terms mean, and more importantly, whether the products are actually manufactured as advertised.